hanglu-gif/hanglu-gif.github.io/_pages/life.md

 - 🚴‍♀️ **Cycling** — enjoying long-distance exploration and steady pacing.
 - ☕ **Coffee (latte art)** — valuing precision, craftsmanship, and attention to detail.

-I occasionally write science-related articles, trying to translate technical concepts into intuitive explanations.
-Some pieces have received encouraging feedback from readers, which motivates me to keep improving.
+✍️ I occasionally write science-related articles, translating technical concepts into more intuitive explanations.
+Some of my articles have received 1000+ saves, with total views exceeding 10,000.

 I also enjoy traveling, and so far I have had the chance to visit more than 30 countries.
 Experiencing different cultures and perspectives has gradually shaped how I think, work, and relate to people.

-These experiences continue to influence how I approach research — with curiosity, patience, and a broader perspective.
+These experiences continue to remind me to be with curiosity, patience, and a broader perspective.

 ## Visitor Guestbook